ENG 333: Technical Writing

 - Analyze a writing task and its rhetorical context, including the purpose of the document, its audience, its uses, and its constraints.

 - understand the basic features of several academic, professional and public genres, and how to modify these features in response to new audiences and situations;

 - create usable, persuasive, clear, accurate, and readable documents;

 - Develop a professional style of working in teams and managing group projects.

-- Conduct more advanced research in a variety of contexts and incorporate this research in you writing more effectively.
+- Conduct more advanced research in a variety of contexts, and more effectively incorporate this research in their writing.